If you’re an enterprise website, you need to do dynamic search engine optimization.

 Additional fields could be added as well to include price, etc.

 But all that is for your tech team to handle.

-On the SEO side, it allows you to optimize as many pages at once in the best possible way.
+SEO for dynamic web pages allows you to optimize as many pages at once in the best possible way.

 Category Optimization for Dynamic SEO